Have you ever had realtors not respond?

 Realtors all over the world work on commission only.

-Their time is valuable and they’re not going to spend it answering questions about the buying process, visas, taxes, etc. or getting your codice fiscale for you.
-Realtors used to do this for international buyers but it’s not so common anymore.
+Their time is valuable and they usually don’t want to spend it answering questions about the buying process, visas, taxes, etc. – when all of this information is already readily available online – or getting your codice fiscale for you.

-Also, in my opinion, asking them how to buy a house in Italy is like going to a car dealership to buy a car and asking the salesperson to teach you how to drive!
+Also, in my opinion, asking them “how to buy a house in Italy” is like going to a car dealership to buy a car and asking the salesperson to teach you how to drive!

 … much more useful info like this in the guide, which if you’re serious about buying in Italy might be one of the best €15 you ever spend!